-The applicant must provide information regarding any changes to surface water flow paths and surface water flood storage as a result of the changes to the site levels, including details of any mitigation measures to ensure any changes can be safely managed within the site, in line with paragraph 049 of the Planning Practice Guidance.
+The applicant must provide information regarding any changes to surface water flow paths, surface water storage and off-site surface water flood risk as a result of the changes to the site levels, including details of any mitigation measures to ensure any changes can be safely managed within the site, in line with paragraph 049 of the Planning Practice Guidance.
+This may include, for example, the inclusion of ponds and swales along the site boundaries to ensure surface water is not displaced off-site as a result of the proposed alterations to site levels.